slazav/graphene/Readme.md

 Graphene database supportes incremental backups.
 This can be done using `backup_*` commands: database.

+It is assumed that thre is one backup process for a database.
+It notifies the database before and after data transfer.
+Database answers which time range was modified since the last transfer.

 - `backup_start <name>` -- notify that we want to backup the database `name`, get time value of he earliest change since last backup.

 - `backup_end <name>` -- notify that backup finished successfully.

-Internally there are two timers with contains earlies time of database modification (main and temporary one).
-Each database modification command (`put`, `del`, or `del_range`) decreases both timer values to the smallest time of modified record (it can be different from time in the command argument): (`timer = min(timer, modification_time)`).
-In new databases (and in databases created before graphene-2.8 where backup timers appear) buth timers are at at the largest possible time.
+Internally there are two timers with contains earliest time of database
+modification: main and temporary one.
+Each database modification command (`put`, `del`, or `del_range`) decreases both timer values to the smallest time of modified record: (`timer = min(timer, modification_time)`).
+In new databases (and in databases created before graphene-2.8 where backup timers appear) both timers are at at the largest possible time.

 The temporary timer is reset before backup starts (`backup_start` command) and commited to the main timer after backup process is